jakobzhao/geog371/labs/lab01/readme.md

 For this lab, you will need to install the following software:

 - **Webstorm:** A professional web mapping programming development environment ([Click here for the installation instruction](https://www.jetbrains.com/webstorm/buy/#edition=discounts)). and make sure you install the edition **for students and teachers**).
-Once you installed it, you will need to register it, usually the registration need to be renewed on an anual basis;
+Once you installed it, you will need to register it, usually the registration need to be renewed on an annual basis;

 - **Typora:** An editor for composing Markdown files ([Click here to download Typora](https://typora.io/)).
 Typora is dedicated to process markdown files.
 It can browse, edit, and even convert markdown files to pdf or word documents; and